This is an article in the series, “Is Jesus God?” The previous articles are:

 To appreciate the meaning of the term “God,” first consider the Old Testament.
 In the Hebrew Old Testament, the God of Israel has a unique name that is not used for any other being.
 That name is YHVH, pronounced as Jehovah or Yahweh.
 This name is used all over the Old Testament; more than 6800 times.
 Some Bible translations translate YHVH as Yahweh or Jehovah, for instance:

 “That men may know that thou, whose name alone is JEHOVAH, art the most high over all the earth” (Psalms 83:18, KJV).

-But in most translations this name is typically presented in English in capital letters as “the LORD.”
+But YHVH is most often translated as “the LORD” (capital letters).
 The same verse in the NASB reads as follows:

 “That they may know that You alone, whose name is the LORD, Are the Most High over all the earth.”

-“For I will pass through the land of Egypt … and on all the gods [elohim] of Egypt [the princes] I will execute judgments: I am the Lord” (Exodus 12:12).
+The princes of Egypt – “For I will pass through the land of Egypt … and on all the gods [elohim] of Egypt [the princes] I will execute judgments: I am the Lord” (Ex.
+12:12).